Sport in Gibraltar: Sport facilities

 The Government recognises the benefits derived from the Gibraltarians' participation in sports and other recreational activities.
 Therefore, particular importance is given to the availability of facilities for the practice of these sports as well as making these available to anyone for booking allocations free of charge.

 There are a large number of sport facilities in Gibraltar, of varying standards.
 These provide opportunities for locals and visitors alike to enjoy sport recreationally as well as professionally for the serious sport enthusiasts, where they can improve standards and have the opportunity to participate in local and international events.

-The main sport facilities in Gibraltar are the multi-purpose Victoria Stadium and the Tercentenary Sports Centre.
+The main sport facilities in Gibraltar are the multi-purpose Victoria Stadium and the Tercentenary Sports Hall.
 These include facilities such as artificial turf football pitches, water-based hockey fields, tennis and padel tennis courts, athletics fields, archery practice range, cricket fields, squash courts, golf practice range, climbing wall and multi-purpose sports halls for basketball, badminton, volleyball, netball, handball, five-a-side football, and martial arts among many others.